leonengle/Farnsworth_Fusor/website/README.md

 - **Data Monitoring**: View sensor readings and logs
 - **Emergency Stop**: Immediately shut down all systems

-## Firebase Hosting Deployment

-For production deployment to Firebase Hosting, see [`../FIREBASE_DEPLOYMENT.md`](../FIREBASE_DEPLOYMENT.md).

-**Quick Summary:**

-1. Set `window.API_BASE_URL` in `index.html` to your API server URL
-2. Deploy: `firebase deploy --only hosting`
-3. Ensure your Python API server is running and accessible (see deployment guide)

 ## Troubleshooting

 - If the web interface can't connect, ensure the API server is running on port 5000
-- Check browser console for API errors
+- Check browser console for API errors (F12 → Console tab)
 - Verify the Raspberry Pi target is running and accessible
 - Check firewall settings for TCP/UDP ports
-- **CORS errors**: Ensure API server allows requests from your Firebase domain
+- **CORS errors**: Check that API server is running and accessible at `http://localhost:5000`